Exponential Lindbladian fast forwarding and exponential amplification of certain Gibbs state properties

 \begin{theorem} There exists a quantum algorithm that outputs an operator $\mathcal{A}$, for the simulation of the Eq. \ref{dlme} with jump operators satisfying Eq. \ref{speciallme}, such that $\|e^{\mathcal{L}_dt}-\mathcal{A}\|_\diamond\leq \varepsilon$, with

 \end{theorem}

-\textbf{Discussion of results: }Unitary channels have been well studied and shown to have important roles in quantum information and quantum computing \cite{gutoski2014process,haah2023query,audenaert2008random,hu2024probabilistic}, with the Pauli channel as the typical example for modeling noise in quantum error correction~\cite{lidar2013quantum}.
+\textbf{Discussion of results: }Unitary channels have been well studied and shown to play important roles in quantum information and quantum computing \cite{gutoski2014process,haah2023query,audenaert2008random,hu2024probabilistic}, with the Pauli channel being a typical example for modeling noise in quantum error correction~\cite{lidar2013quantum}.
 Theorem~\ref{mainthe1} shows that, instead of doing general Lindbladian simulations, resulting in multiplicative complexity $\tilde{\mathcal{O}}(t\,\polylog(\varepsilon^{-1}))$ ($\tilde{\mathcal{O}}$ hides $\polylog(t)$ factors) in previous state-of-the-art works, if we only focus on special Lindbladians, i.e. purely dissipative Lindbladians with unitary jump operators (Eq.~\ref{dlme}), we can achieve an improved additive complexity $\mathcal{O}(t+\log(\varepsilon^{-1}))$ with a strictly linear dependence on $t$.
 Also, while our results in Theorem~\ref{mainthe1} seem similar to the results in QSP-based Hamiltonian simulation \cite{low2017optimal}, however, our method, as will be clearer in the following method overview section, is actually closer to the LCU \cite{childs2012hamiltonian} technique in a modified sense.
 In Appendix \ref{sec: appendix B}, we also discuss generalizations of Theorem \ref{mainthe1} inspired by \cite{borras2025quantum}.
 To be more exact, we show that the same complexity can be achieved for a much broader class of Lindbladians as long as